Though not completely recession-proof, these jobs tend to be in demand no matter what the strength of the economy.

 Clinical psychologist

-Utility workers are typically in demand, because we always need people to keep our lights on, our water running, and our internet working.
-Education, training, and salary differ from job to job, but here are some options:
+Utility workers are typically in demand because people depend on infrastructure—lights, water, internet—to live their lives.
+Education, training, and salary differ from job to job but some options include:

 Power plant or substation engineer